nghialv/Sapporo/README.md

 * Customizing layout

-In the case you want to customize the layout of collection view, just create the subclass of SALayout and set the new layout to Sapporo object.
+In case you want to customize the layout of collection view, just create a subclass of SALayout and call `setLayout` method to set the new layout instance.

 ``` swift
 	class CustomLayout: SALayout {